Hanah7511/AI-Engineering-Knowledge-Assistant/Readme.md

 # 🎓 AI Engineering Knowledge Assistant

+# AI Engineering Knowledge Assistant (Hybrid RAG)

-Production-grade Hybrid Retrieval-Augmented Generation (RAG) system designed to answer technical questions from local documentation using grounded, source-aware responses.
+An LLM-powered internal AI assistant built using LangChain, OpenAI GPT-4o-mini, and ChromaDB to answer technical questions from documentation using Retrieval-Augmented Generation (RAG).

-This project simulates a real-world internal AI assistant used in engineering teams, MLOps platforms, and technical knowledge bases.
+This project simulates a real-world enterprise AI tool used for:
+- AI assistants and chatbots
+- Knowledge base automation
+- Engineering documentation Q&A
+- LLM-driven internal tools for business and technical teams

 ---

 ## Overview